 Don’t stay at home when you can take a family holiday across the Western Downs.
 Road tripping with frequent stops along the way won’t have the kids saying, “are we there yet”?

-School holidays are back … again.
-Don’t press the panic button just yet.
+So, school holidays are back again?
+Well, don’t press the panic button just yet.

 Educational?
 Check, check!

 Load the troops into the car and make tracks with this five-day school holiday itinerary through the Western Downs.

 Day 1: Swap Brisbane for The Bunyas

 First things first – there’s little to no phone reception up here (cue the applause from mums and dads around Australia).If you’re travelling with kids to the Bunya Mountains, you might want to break the news to your digital natives once you’re on the road (and their resistance becomes futile).

 From Brisbane, take Bunya Mountains Scenic Drive, which takes almost three hours from the city following the little brown signs with a pine tree on them.

 Unless you’re the kind of family who camps or caravans, you’ll want to book one of the 100+ holiday homes via the Bunya Mountains Accommodation Centre.

 These holidays houses are perfect for expanding modern families (yes grandma and grandpa will fit too – or better yet, the nanny!).
 They come in all shapes and sizes with full kitchens, multiple bathrooms and fireplaces for curling up near in the cooler months.